 We are caught between two unsatisfying stories about being alone.

 On one side lies loneliness, understood as a painful, unwanted disconnection.
-On the other hand lies romanticized solitude, idealized as a rarefied retreat available only to those with time, money, or particular personality traits.
+In contrast lies romanticised solitude, idealised as a rarefied retreat available only to those with time, money, or particular personality traits.
 During my research and lived inquiry, I came to believe that this binary is incomplete.
 There is a third way of being alone that is neither deprivation nor escape.
 I call this way alonetude.

 Defining Alonetude

 Alonetude is a cultivated, sustainable relationship with one’s own company.
 It is the capacity to be peacefully and intentionally alone without collapsing into loneliness or relying on fantasy versions of solitude.
-Alonetude does not describe a place or a retreat.
-It represents a way of being.
+Alonetude represents a way of being, beyond any particular place or retreat.

 Unlike solitude, which is a neutral description of physical aloneness, alonetude refers to an inner condition.
 One can be physically alone without experiencing alonetude, and one can experience alonetude in the presence of others.
-It is not defined by isolation, but by relationship: specifically, the relationship one has with oneself.
+It is defined by relationship rather than isolation: specifically, the relationship one has with oneself.
 Recent qualitative research confirms that both laypeople and researchers distinguish between objective solitude (physical separation from others) and subjective solitude (mental disengagement from social demands), with the latter possible even in public spaces (Weinstein et al., 2023a).

-This distinction matters because much of the harm associated with being alone arises not from aloneness itself, but from the meanings we attach to it.
+This distinction matters because much of the harm associated with being alone arises from the meanings we attach to it rather than from aloneness itself.
 Loneliness, as defined in the literature, is the subjective distress that results from a perceived gap between desired and actual connection (Perlman & Peplau, 1981).
 Solitude, by contrast, describes the absence of immediate social contact.
 Aloneness refers to what can arise when solitude is approached with choice, care, and presence.

 Choice, Autonomy, and the Conditions for Alonetude